Greensboro, North Carolina: Economy

-Greensboro's economy and the Piedmont Triad area's have traditionally centered around textiles, tobacco, and furniture.
+The economy of Greensboro and the Piedmont Triad has traditionally centered around textiles, tobacco, and furniture.
 Greensboro's central location in the state has made it a popular place for families and businesses, as well as more of a logistics hub, with FedEx having regional operations based in the city.
 In December 2021, it was announced that Toyota Motor North America, a subsidiary of Japanese automaker Toyota, would operate a $1.3 billion battery plant in Greensboro.

-Notable companies headquartered in Greensboro include the Honda Aircraft Company, HAECO Americas, ITG Brands, Kayser-Roth, VF, Mack Trucks, Volvo Trucks of North America, Qorvo, the International Textile Group, NewBridge Bank, The Fresh Market, Atlantic Coast Conference, Cook Out, Ham's, Biscuitville, Fusion3 3D Printers, Tripps, Wrangler, Kontoor Brands and Columbia Forest Products.
+Notable companies headquartered in Greensboro include the Honda Aircraft Company, HAECO Americas, ITG Brands, Kayser-Roth, Mack Trucks, Cone Health, Volvo Trucks of North America, Qorvo, the International Textile Group, The Fresh Market, Cook Out, Ham's, Biscuitville, Fusion3, Wrangler, Kontoor Brands and Columbia Forest Products.
 Greensboro is a "center of operations" for the insurance company Lincoln Financial Group.

 City leaders have been working to attract new businesses in the nanotech, high-tech, aviation and transportation/logistics sectors.
 The University of North Carolina at Greensboro and North Carolina A&T State University opened a joint research park, Gateway University Research Park.